sykloid/skynet/doc/source/math/numbers.rst

     Returns the sequence of digits of the given number ``n``.

+.. function:: divisors(n)

+    Generates a list of divisors of the given number, including 1 and itself.
+    However, it does not generate in ascending order, and must be sorted if required.

 .. function:: factorial(n)

     Computes the factorial of the given number.
 Factorials are not defined for